Alignment-Aware Decoding: Introduction

 \section{Introduction}

 Large language models (LLMs) are the backbone of modern natural language processing, powering applications ranging from open-ended dialogue to complex reasoning tasks.
 Despite their impressive capabilities, aligning these models with human preferences remains a central challenge.
 Misaligned models can produce harmful, biased, or simply unhelpful outputs, motivating a growing body of work on alignment, i.e., the process of training models to better reflect human values and preferences \citep{ziegler2019fine,ouyang2022training,amodei2016concrete}.
 Alignment is typically performed during training, either through reinforcement learning from human feedback (RLHF) or more recent variants such as direct preference optimization (DPO)~\citep{rafailov2023direct}.
 While these methods can achieve strong empirical results, they tend to be sensitive to imperfect preference signals.
 In RLHF, this arises from errors in the learned reward model that can be exploited \citep{amodei2016concrete}, while in DPO it stems from noise in the preference data itself~\citep{rafailov2024scaling}.
 To prevent over-optimization, the learned policy is typically constrained to remain close to a fixed reference model.
-This constrain ensures stability but also causes the optimal policy to inherit the biases of the reference model.
+This constraint ensures stability but also causes the optimal policy to inherit the biases of the reference model.
 This is because under this formulation, the learned policy is effectively trained as a reward model~\citep{rafailov2023direct}, and no longer as a policy that maximizes reward~\citep{rafailov2024from}.
 An emerging alternative is \emph{inference-time alignment}, which steers model outputs at inference, without modifying parameters.
 Recent work explores emulated fine-tuning~\citep{mitchell2024an,liu2024tuning,xu2025genarm}, energy-based decoding~\citep{yuan2025inference,hong2025energybased}, and value-guided search~\citep{zhou2024weak,liu2024inference}, all of which leverage reward signals to bias generation.
 These methods offer flexibility when model weights are frozen or proprietary, but often require auxiliary models, complex search procedures, or carefully tuned hyperparameters to remain stable.